A rundown of our Family Tree

-Ramirez quickly excels in his craft and perfects his own technique and develops a means of efficiently producing high quality guitars.
-This leads to the founding of the great Ramirez guitar making dynasty.
+Ramirez rapidly excels in his craft and perfects his own technique, developing a means of efficiently producing high quality guitars.
+This is only the beginning of the great Ramirez guitar making dynasty.

-His son, Jose Ramirez II, is born with his father's love of the instrument.
-He spends his youth touring South America with his guitar.
+Years later, his son, Jose Ramirez II, is born, basically, holding a guitar in his arms.
+He is overwhelmed with his father's love of the instrument and takes this with him as he spends his youth touring South America with his guitar.

-Returning to Spain, he too learns to build and passes his knowledge, experience, innovations and love of the art to Marcello Barbero.
+When Ramirez II returns to Spain, he too learns to build and passes his knowledge, experience, innovations and love of the art on, to Marcello Barbero.

-Moench eventually moves to Canada and settles in Toronto.
-It's there he meets and trains a young French Canadian man, Jean Larrivée, who becomes a seminal figure in the Canadian guitar building industry.
+Moench eventually moves overseas to Canada, where he settles in Toronto.
+It's there that he meets and trains a young French Canadian man, Jean Larrivée, who becomes a seminal figure in the Canadian guitar building industry.

-In the late 1970's, wishing to have a shop near the large Sitka spruce forests of BC, Jean moves to Victoria, where a couple years later, he meets David Iannone, who becomes his last traditional apprentice.
+It is now the late 1970's and Jean wants to build near where his wood comes from.
+He wishes to have a shop near the large Sitka spruce forests of BC, so he relocates to Victoria, where only a few years later, he meets David Iannone, who (lucky for David) is Jean's last traditional apprentice.

-He names his company after his first child, after the sleek beauty of the Morgan thoroughbred horse, true to the locale of the workshop.
-In Welsh, Morgan means "work by the sea."
+David names his company after his first child, after the sleek beauty of the Morgan thoroughbred horse and in Welsh, Morgan means "work by the sea," true to the locale of the workshop.

 Attached to his North Vancouver home, at the foot of Mount Seymour, just walking distance to Burrard Inlet, David is humbled by the fact that he is able to create each guitar in his one person work shop which, he has built from the ground up since 1985.